dih78/infra/resources/markdown/refund.md

 ## 1. Introduction

-This Refund Policy outlines the terms and conditions under which Infra, operated by Bohdan Shulha, a Private Entrepreneur registered in Poland, may provide refunds for our Docker Swarm cluster management service.
+This Refund Policy outlines the terms and conditions under which Infra, operated by Infra, may provide refunds for our Docker Swarm cluster management service.

 ## 2. Subscription Model and Payments